 Sapere (which is an irregular verb), means “to know” in the sense of:

 - knowing about a fact or a situation

 - being able to do something (sapere + infinitive)

-Differently from the English verb “to know”, the Italian verb sapere usually requires a direct object.
-While in English we can say “I know”, in Italian we have to express the object and therefore we have say “Lo so” (I know it).
+While in English we can say “I know”, in Italian we have to express what we know and therefore we might say “lo so” (“I know it”).

-Conoscere (which is a second conjugation regular verb), on the other hand, means “to know” in the sense of:
+Conoscere (which is a regular verb), on the other hand, means “to know” in the sense of:

 - knowing (being familiar with) an area, town, restaurant, etc.

 Just so you know, in Italian, you cannot use sapere for knowing a person!

 Have a look at a sentence with both verbs where in English you would use the same verb (“to know”):